Troy Nehls

+Nehls’s district, which was once represented by prominent representatives Ron Paul and Tom DeLay, includes most of the southwestern portion of the Houston Metropolitan Area, including a portion of the cities of Sugar Land, Needville and Rosenberg.
+It also includes part of the Greater Katy area.

+Nehls is a strong supporter and defender of President Donald Trump, and has, among other things, called for renaming Dulles International Airport after Trump and called on the Republican Party to obediently support whatever Trump says and does.

 Early life and education

 Nehls was born in Beaver Dam, Wisconsin.
 His father, Edwin Nehls, served in the Korean War and as sheriff of Dodge County, Wisconsin.
 Nehls enlisted in the United States Army Reserve in 1988.
 He served tours of duty in Bosnia, Iraq, and Afghanistan, and earned two Bronze Stars.
 He earned his bachelor's degree from Liberty University and a master's degree in criminal justice from University of Houston–Downtown.

 Career

+Military and law enforcement

+In 1988, Nehls joined the Army Reserve.
 Nehls moved to Fort Bend County, Texas, in 1994, and joined the police department of Richmond, Texas.
 In 1998, he was fired for reasons including destruction of evidence.

-In 2004, Nehls was elected constable for Fort Bend County, while he was serving in Iraq.
-He retired from the Army Reserve with the rank of major in 2009.
+In 2004, Nehls was elected constable for Fort Bend County, while he was serving as a reservist in Iraq.

 In 2012, Nehls was elected sheriff of Fort Bend County, taking office in January 2013.
 He was reelected in 2016.
+In July 2019, he announced that he would not seek reelection as sheriff in November 2020.